anqurvanillapy/legacy-blog/content/20160308-who-am-i-actually.md

 ethic that attracts me much.
 In the film, main character Mikael Blomkvist buys a **Marlboro Red** after he losing a libel case.

+> "Keep calm and smoke this little byte of cigarettes"

 ## References ##

 1. Original codes can be found on my